-Status icons represent groups of 10 assets.
-Each icon is a color-coded indication of the status of vibration warnings or alarms, temperature warnings or alarms, or wireless Node connection status within that group.
+Status icons represent groups of 10 assets for a total of 40 motors.
+Each icon is a color-coded indication of the status of vibration warnings (yellow) or alarms (red), temperature warnings or alarms, wireless connection status (green), or out of sync (orange) within that group.

-The icon acts as a touch button that brings up the 10 individual icons that represent that assets' status and acts as a touch button to view that assets' screen where detailed data viewing options are available (see "Vibration Node Group Screens" on page 2).
+The icon acts as a touch button that brings up the 10 individual icons that represent that assets' status and acts as a touch button to view that assets' screen where detailed data viewing options are available (see Vibration Node Group Screens on page 3).